 Let’s face it.
-For some people just hearing the words “college interview” can be scary.
-Like one of those cop shows where the only light in the room blazes on the poor suspect who’s sweating bullets while he tries to come up with the right answers.
+For some people, just hearing the words “college interview” can be scary.
+It can feel like you’re starring in one of those cop shows where the subject’s being interrogated, sweating bullets while he tries to come up with the right answers.

 Not your college interview.
 So don’t worry.

-Okay, you say.
-You get that.
-The interviewer isn’t your enemy and you’re not entering a torture chamber.
+Okay, you say — you get that.
+You know the interviewer’s not your enemy.
 You’ve prepared for your college interview.
-You’ve practiced answering questions and even have some good questions ready to ask.
 But you still feel your mouth going dry.
 What do you do?

 1. Arrive early.
-Give yourself time sit down, relax, take a look around, and get your bearings.
+It will give you time to sit down, relax, take a look around, and get your bearings.

 2. Take a short, brisk walk before your interview.
-You’ll help get rid of nervous energy and be less fidgety once you get inside.
+Walk off the jitters.
+You’ll get rid of nervous energy and be less fidgety once you get inside.

 3. Bring a bottle of water.
-Nerves can cause a dry mouth, so keep water with you and take a sip when you need it.
+Nerves can cause a dry mouth, so have water with you and take a sip when you need it.

 4. Take a deep breath.
 Focusing on your breath can be very calming.
 Try this exercise: Breathe in on a slow count of four, hold it for four, and breathe out on a count of four.

 6. Try “small talk” first.
 You don’t have to get down to big questions right away.
-You can ease into the interview with a bit of small talk — how the weather’s nice for a visit, how the directions were easy to follow, etc. This will give you an extra few moments to ease into things.
+You can ease into the interview with a bit of small talk — what you’ve seen of the campus, how the directions were easy to follow, even how the weather is.
+This will give you an extra few moments to ease into things.

 Every interviewer understands about nerves.
-You might even tell the interviewer you’re a bit nervous.
-That’s okay.
-The trick is to be well prepared for your interview and then to know a few techniques that can help make the experience as pleasant as possible.
+The trick is to be well prepared for your interview, and then to use the techniques that can help make you shine.